MrFortez/Lynxmotion_Hexapod/README.md

 6. Once connected, press start to activate the hexapod.
 The hexapod should stand up with its legs and body level.
 It is now ready to be controlled.

 ## Controls:
 The Venom sticker is the front of the hexapod.
-L1 and R1 toggle different modes of stand still movement.
+L1, R1, and circle toggle different modes of stand still movement.
++ Start (toggle): turns on/off the robot.
++ Triangle (toggle): robot drops down to where the body hits the ground, and toggling off will bring it back to normal.
 ### Walk Mode:
 + Left stick up/down:  Walk Forward and Backwards
-+ Left stick left/right: Rotate body
++ Left stick left/right: Rotate body by walking
-+ Right stick left/right: Walk Left and Right
++ Right stick left/right: Walk Left and Right.
 ### L1
-+ Left stick: robot will lean in the direction you push the stick.
++ Left stick: the robot will lean in the direction you push the stick.
-+ Right stick up/down: the robot wi
++ Right stick up/down: the robot will push itself up/down.
++ Right sitck left/right: the robot will twist in place.
+### R1
++ Left stick: the robot will tilt its body, the highest point will be the direction of the stick.
++ Right stick: same as L1.
+### Circle (Single Leg Control)
+When toggled, the robot will stand in place and lift one leg into the air.
+Press circle again to return to walk mode.
++ Left stick: move selected leg horizontally.
++ Right stick: move selected leg vertically.
++ Options: change selected leg (the robot will chose the next leg through a predetermined pattern each time you press it)